-- (1) In the three and nine months ended September 30, 2023, royalties paid in kind of \$7.0 million and \$16.0 million, respectively, are included in revenue (three and nine months ended September 30, 2022 \$11.0 million and \$33.0 million respectively). - (2) As at September 30, 2023, Prime was in a higher net underlift position compared to December 31, 2022.
-This resulted in an income of \$29.8 million and \$39.3 million in the Statement of Net Income and Comprehensive Income for the three and nine months ended September 30, 2023 (three and nine months ended September 30, 2022 income of \$147.0 million and expense of \$93.6 million respectively). - (3) For some of its qualifying capital expenditure ("QCE"), Prime is entitled to claim an investment tax credit ("ITC") at the rate of 50% of the QCE incurred, either wholly or exclusively or necessarily for the purposes of its petroleum operations.
+1. In the three and six months ended June 30, 2023, royalties paid in kind of \$6.4 million and \$13.5 million, respectively, are included in revenue (three and six months ended June 30, 2022 - \$11.8 million and \$22.8 million respectively).

+As at June 30, 2023, Prime was in a higher net underlift position compared to December 31, 2022.
+This resulted in an income of \$1.9 million and \$9.5 million in the Statement of Net Income and Comprehensive Income for the three and six months ended June 30, 2023 (three and six months ended June 30, 2022 - \$85.9 million and \$240.6 million respectively).

+3. For some of its qualifying capital expenditure ("QCE"), Prime is entitled to claim an investment tax credit ("ITC") at the rate of 50% of the QCE incurred, either wholly or exclusively or necessarily for the purposes of its petroleum operations.
 This is a Nigerian government tax credit which can be offset with Petroleum Profit Tax ("PPT") and serves as an incentive for investments in the exploration of oil and gas in the deep offshore waters of Nigeria.
-Prime recognized investment tax credits of nil and \$24.7 million, respectively, in the three and nine months ended September 30, 2022 (three and nine months ended September 30, 2022 \$2.2 million and \$107.1 million respectively).
+Prime recognized investment tax credits of \$22.5 million and \$24.7 million, respectively, in the three and six months ended June 30, 2023 (three and six months ended June 30, 2022 - \$51.7 million and \$104.9 million respectively).
 During the year ended December 31, 2022, Prime exhausted its investment tax credit pool and additional credits have since been generated on capital expenditure incurred on qualifying assets.
-ITCs are no longer applicable under the new PIA terms. - (4) Other operating costs include Prime's administrative costs, sales costs and the NDDC Levy, which concerns the Niger Delta Development Commission imposed by a regulatory body in Nigeria to fund the sustainable development of the Niger Delta region. - (5) In the three and nine months ended September 30, 2023, finance costs of \$24.6 million and \$66.8 million, respectively, have been incurred (three and nine months ended September 30, 2022 \$19.1 million and \$51.8 million respectively).
-Finance costs are primarily made up of interest expenses incurred on the RBL and PXF facilities and accretion expenses incurred on the decommissioning liability. - (6) In the three months ended September 30, 2023, Prime voluntary converted the OML 127 license to operate under the new Petroleum Industry Act from March 1, 2023, with all key conditions precedent fulfilled during this period.
-In the three months ended June 30, 2023, Prime renewed the OML 130 license resulting in OML 130 operating under the terms of the new Petroleum Industry Act from June 1, 2023.
-Under these terms, OML 127 and OML 130 are subject to a 30% Corporate Income Tax regime compared to the previous 50% PPT regime which resulted in the release of \$62.0 million of deferred income tax liabilities in the three months ended September 30, 2023, for OML 127 and the release of \$346.0 million of deferred income tax liabilities during the three months ended June 30, 2023, for OML 130. - (7) Withholding tax payments on intergroup dividends have been reclassified from other operating costs to tax expenses as per IAS 12.
-This reclassification has also been reflected in the comparative periods.
+ITCs are no longer applicable to OML 130 following the extension of the license under the new PIA terms.

+4. Other operating costs include Prime's administrative costs, sales costs and the NDDC Levy, which concerns the Niger Delta Development Commission imposed by a regulatory body in Nigeria to fund the sustainable development of the Niger Delta region.

+5. In the three and six months ended June 30, 2023, finance costs of \$21.8 million and \$42.2 million, respectively, have been incurred (three and six months ended June 30, 2022 - \$45.4 million and \$32.7 million respectively).
+Finance costs are primarily made up of interest expenses incurred on the RBL and PXF facilities and accretion expenses incurred on the decommissioning liability.

+6. In the six months ended June 30, 2023, Prime renewed the OML 130 license resulting in OML 130 operating under the terms of the new Petroleum Industry Act as from June 1, 2023.
+Under these terms, OML 130 is subject to a 30% Corporate Income Tax regime compared to the previous 50% PPT regime which resulted in the release of \$346.0 million deferred income tax liabilities during the period.